chaselgrove/python-unf/ROUNDING.md

 the number.

 The examples provided with the specification ([2]) are no help in this respect.
-The two high-precision values given, 1.2345675 and 1.2345685, round trivially to 1.234568 because the floating-point representation of each is slightly closer than its exact value to 1.234568.
+The two high-precision values, 1.2345675 and 1.2345685, round trivially to 1.234568 because the floating-point representation of each is slightly closer than its exact value to 1.234568.
 So the "ties to even" rule does not apply if we consider